 Not sure how to book a spa holiday?
 Want to get some quick ideas and get started?
 Your spa holiday can come in so many forms, but nearly all of them will emphasise the importance of focussing on your mind, body and spirit.
-That and you get a massage or two.

 The aim of this type of holiday is that it should leave you looking and feeling better.
 You won’t come back from your break even more exhausted than before you left - as with many holidays nowadays.

 First off you get to have a break and whether it's a day, two or longer, you will be looked after.
 The added benefits you then look for should depend on why you're going to a spa in the first place.
 If you're looking for advice in general on how to make your lifestyle healthier and balance life and work, then you need to ensure the spa offers this kind of information.

 More typically, sort out the reason for going and then look carefully at whether the place you're going can provide it.
 If you want to lose weight, you’ll get expert help on dieting and eating healthy wholesome food.
 Your meals at the spa will cater for this and start you on the right track.
 Likewise if you are there to get facial treatments, you look for the various steam and massage options.

 As above, try to sort out why you want to go to a spa rather than just turning up and ordering often expensive massages and treatments.
 Most spas now fall into four types: Hotel; Spa Retreat; Day Spa; and Gym Spa.
 There is often some overlap between these like Hotel Spas offering day spa packages.

 Whatever type of spa you're looking for, it would be very unusual not to find a good sized pool at the heart of the spa.
 Alongside this should then be a fully equipped gym that allows you to keep fit and workout whilst you are there.
 Likewise, check for saunas, jacuzzis, and steam rooms that will help you to lower those stress levels as well as detoxifying your skin.